ShreyaChaurasiya/CodSoft-Web-Development-Internship/README.md

 # CodSoft-Web-Development-Internship
-I have completed task given for my internship as a Web Developerin Codsoft.
+I have completed task given for my internship as a Web Developer in Codsoft.
 I hope it will be helpfull for you.

 Level:-1